logic-and-applications/rocq-lna/README.md

-# Roqc-lna README
+# Roqc-LnA README

-This repository is created for the Radboud University Computing Science course 'Logic and Applications' to create a Rocq environment where the tactics match as closely as possible to logical rules taught in this course.
+This repository is created for the Radboud University Computing Science course 'Logic and Applications'.
+The goal of it is to create a Rocq environment where the tactics match as closely as possible to logical rules taught in this course.

+Rocq-LnA provides 2 features to achieve this, a Rocq library and a Visual Studio Code (VS Code) extension.

+### LnA package

+The custom Rocq package is simply called LnA.
+It provides a set of tactics which are made to match as closely as possible to the logical rules as taught in the course.
+During the course, tasks will allow or disallow only a specific subset of this set.

+### LnA-vscode-extension

+The custom VS Code extension is build to provide immediate feedback on which tactics are used when they are not supposed to be.
+It uses special comment blocks, like `(*! benbta_proof *)`, to distinguish which set of tactics should be allowed.

+It is an offline extension with no reference to an original document, so be careful not to change these comment blocks or the premise of a `Lemma` or `Theorem`.
+Doing this will not cause the extension to create a warning or error in VS Code, but it will be caught by ProofWeb when handing it in.
+You can always check in ProofWeb if the final result is valid by clicking `File > Load` and looking for the icon in front of the task.
+An orange flag (<span style="font-family: 'Glyphicons Halflings'; color: #8a6d3b"></span>) in front of the task means tactics were used that are not allowed.
+You can inspect which tactics and where by clicking on the question mark (<span style="font-family: 'Glyphicons Halflings'"></span>) button after the task.

-## Installation guide
+# Installation guide

 This guide is written to use [Visual Studio Code] (VS Code) as an editor.
 If you prefer not to send any telemetry, [VSCodium] should work, just replace all instances of `code` in this guide with `codium`.